The University of Mississippi – DEPARTMENT OF PSYCHOLOGY – FACULTY RESEARCH

 Dr. Mendolia’s research is in the area of emotion, specifically the Verbal and facial expression of emotion and the self-regulation of emotion

 Stephanie E. Miller, Ph.D.
-University of North Carolina-Greensboro – Assistant Professor
+University of North Carolina-Greensboro – Associate Professor

 Dr. Miller’s research examines cognitive and social development from infancy to school age.
 More specifically, she examines the development of self-control and how control over behavior relates to multiple cognitive and social processes (e.g., memory, language development, friendships, and social understanding).
 Please see her lab website for more information.